Orientation for people new to this center

 Arriving Late: While we prefer that people not come late to our events, we recognize that people have many responsibilities.
-If coming late for meditation enter quietly and settle in without making adjustments (getting extra pillows, etc) until the end of the meditation session.
+If coming late for meditation enter quietly and settle in without adjusting (getting extra pillows, etc.) until the end of the meditation session.

 There are bathrooms located inside the center.

 There are flyers about events and programs on the table just inside the entrance.

 Please silence all cell phones, pagers, and other such devices while at ISC.
 These communication activities can be disturbing in a quiet atmosphere.
 If you need to use your device, please go outside to do so.

 Please do not wear scented products at the center, including lotions, perfumes, and aftershave.
 This is out of respect for those with sensitivities and allergies.